The Beginning After the End

-The Beginning After the End (最強の王様、二度目の人生は何をする?, Saikyō no Ōsama, Nidome no Jinsei wa Nani o Suru?) is an American web novel series written by TurtleMe and illustrated by Fuyuki23.
-It began serialization on the web fiction platform Royalroad in October 28, 2015 to August 24, 2025 before migrating to Tapas in January 2017.
+The Beginning After the End is an American web novel series written by TurtleMe and illustrated by Fuyuki23.
+It began serialization on Tapas in January 2017.
 A webtoon adaptation, also illustrated by Fuyuki23, began serialization on Tapas in July 2018.
-Yen Press is publishing the webtoon in English; as of March 2025, seven volumes have been released.
-An anime television series adaptation produced by Studio A-Cat aired from April to June 2025, with the second season set to premiere in April 2026.
+Yen Press is publishing the webtoon in English; as of August 2026, eleven volumes have been released.
+An anime television series adaptation produced by Studio A-Cat aired from April to June 2025, while the second season aired from April to June 2026.

 Premise

 It follows the life of the late King Grey after his untimely and mysterious death.
 Reborn as Arthur Leywin, he seeks to correct his past mistakes in the vibrant new continent of Dicathen, a world of magic and fantastical creatures.
 Equipped with the knowledge of a powerful king at the age of 38, Arthur navigates his new life as the magic-wielding child of two retired adventurers and gains purpose through each of his new experiences—something he lacked in his previous life.
 When a kind dragon sacrifices her life to protect him, Arthur resolves to live a sincere, kind, and courageous life with those he loves.
 With the help of a lost elf princess and the Elven Kingdom of Elenoir, Arthur begins his long journey to find his true place in the world.

 As the years pass, Arthur becomes more and more comfortable in this world, positioning himself as a young, but respected figure.
 However, deja-vu strikes as a war brews between Dicathen and the Vritra, a clan of banished deities now ruling over a faraway continent.
 Arthur must rise as a leader, despite his fear of becoming the war-hardened monster he once was in his past life.
 As the war rages on, Arthur discovers that he was not reborn to this world by chance...nor was he the only one.